 Babbel proved to be well worth the $7 a month, which by the way, costs way less than the $350 Gregory backpack I purchased for the trip.
 It has helped me interact with hundreds of people and I even made a few new Spanish-speaking friends on my trip!

-Update: The folks at Babbel are extending a special offer to our readers.
-Follow this link to get three months free!
-Use promo code Travel2018
+Update: The folks at Babbel are extending a new years special offer to our readers.
+For a limited time only follow this link to get 25% of your purchase!